-64) Michelle is being transferred from the U.S. to one of her company's overseas offices, in a country that is considered polychronic.
+64) Michelle is being transferred from the United States to one of her company's overseas offices, in a country that is considered polychronic.
 Which of the following is a difference to which Michelle will need to adapt?

-A) meetings will begin on time
+A) Meetings will begin on time.

-B) efficiency will be highly valued
+B) Efficiency will be valued highly.

-C) people are expected to adhere closely to schedules
+C) People will be expected to adhere closely to schedules.

-D) the order of items on a meeting agenda can be easily changed
+D) The order of items on a meeting agenda may get changed easily.

-E) the importance of schedules will be put before people and relationships
+E) The importance of schedule will be put before people and relationships.